How to Create Engaging Math Lessons for Young Learners

 Everyone loves a good story!
 Use stories to introduce math problems.
 For example, tell a tale of a pirate searching for treasure, and the students have to solve math puzzles to help him find the treasure chest.
 Stories give context to numbers, making them less intimidating.

-See also Simple Math Games for Teaching Number Bonds
+See also Free Online Math Games for Kindergarten Students

 Using Real-Life Scenarios for Problem Solving